|

 1511 Bermuda was named after the Spanish captain Juan de Bermudez who is known to be the first discoverer of Bermuda.

-1610 The settlers create two new ships - the Deliverance and Patience.
-They then once again set sail for Jamestown only to face another disaster.
+Deliverance and Patience.
+They then once again set sail for Jamestown leaving behind three men to retain claim of the island.
+There was another disaster awaiting for those who set sail.
 On arrival in Jamestown they find that almost all the population of the colony has already died out of starvation.
-Somers returns to Bermuda to get more food supply, but falls sick and dies.
+George Somers returns to Bermuda to get more food supply, but falls sick and dies.

 1612 The Virginia Company of England sent a party of 60 settlers under the command of Sir Richard Moore, the island's first governor.
 They joined the three men that were left behind earlier by Somers to maintain the claim of the island.
 Once the new group of settlers reached, they founded and commenced construction of the town of St. George.